Steve Irwin: Bad Taste Warning

 If one plays with fire they should expect to get burned.
 Thus they’d be wise to have a fire extinguisher at the ready.

-4. mayor of wrongtown responds:
+4. mayor of wrongtown says:

 Well, Whatever.